 The images for the book were taken within a sixteen day period from June 23rd to the 9th of July 2011.
 Locations varied from busy seaside resorts to a quiet place of pilgrimage in an attempt to show the distinctive variety offered by the county of Norfolk.
 Wells-Next-The-Sea, Hunstanton, Sheringham, Weybourne, Titchwell, Thornham, Brancaster and Walsingham were just some of the locations covered in the project.
 The pilgrimage village of Walsingham was especially singled out for attention in the book.
 It’s a fascinating place, often described as ‘England’s Nazareth’, where thousands of pilgrims and tourists visit each year.
 The notion of a pilgrimage may seem like something out of the medieval era to many, but a steady stream of the faithful, from all over the UK and the world, make their way to the Norfolk village every year.
 The peace and quiet of Walsingham marks a sharp contrast to the bright lights, colour and hustle & bustle of the seaside resorts, just a short journey away.
 If anything, the images within the book look at that contradiction, that diversity, and consequently the broad appeal of the county of Norfolk.
 Even in the era of cheap flights and foreign package holidays, Norfolk is still attractive to tourists because of the diversity and the timeless family seaside holiday experience it offers to visitors.

-Two versions of this project exist – the first being the Solo Photo Book Month PDF book version called Sand, Sky, Sea and Street, and the second being the redesigned full book version with the re-arranged name.
+Two versions of this project exist – the first being the 2011 Solo Photo Book Month PDF book version called Sand, Sky, Sea and Street, and the second being the redesigned full book version with the re-arranged name to help differentiate between the two books.
 The difficult task of naming the project was finally solved by using the main elements that feature in the photographs.
 Sadly this turned out to be the final Solo Photo Book Month project i’d shoot.
 At the end of 2011, the excellent online project finally closed up shop due to growing costs.
 Of the three books i produced over the four years SoFoBoMo ran, this one was by far the best.
 It was a great way to end my association with the Solo Photo Book Month project.

 Favourite photograph: Lots to choose from but if i HAD to pick one, i’d go for the windswept beach at Brancaster with the family (and the windbreak) in the foreground.
 I’d gone to the beach to photograph a shipwreck but had found that access was difficult (not to mention dangerous!) due to the tide .
 On the way back to the car, i saw this image.
-The wind had picked up and it looked like a storm was brewing up – Norfolk can produce brilliant summer storms that follow the coast.
+The wind had picked up, blowing sand across the beach, and it looked like a storm was brewing up – Norfolk can produce brilliant summer storms that follow the coast and later that evening a storm did appear.
 Sat on the beach were the family captured in the photo, tucked in and hiding behind the windbreak.
 It captures perfectly the typical British seaside holiday ‘whatever the weather’ spirit of endurance.

 BUY THE 80 PAGE ‘SEA, SKY, SAND AND STREET’ PHOTOGRAPHY BOOK FEATURING OVER SEVENTY IMAGES HERE